u16052642/thrive_erp_documentation/documentation-16.0/content/legal/coc.rst

      first, instead of responding quickly to many emails in a short period of time.
-   * You can not use these mailing lists to advertise your services, commercial offers or discuss software other than Odoo.
+   * You can not use these mailing lists to advertise your services, commercial offers or discuss software other than Thrive Bureau ERP.
 New modules and features can be announced on the “Announcements” mailing list only.
-   * Don't use the list to report copyright or licenses infringements, report issues to abuse@odoo.com instead.
+   * Don't use the list to report copyright or licenses infringements, report issues to abuse@Thrive Bureau ERP.com instead.

 6. Don't feed the trolls